The F-word team pick some of their favourite poetry collections to celebrate National Poetry Day 2020

 Pamper Me to Hell and Back by Hera Lindsay Bird (Smith | Doorstop Books, 2018)

-This pamphlet from New Zealand-based poet Hera Lindsay Bird follows her self-titled debut, filled with poems focusing on love, childish behaviours, 90’s celebrity references and being a woman, written with impressive skill and energy.
+This pamphlet from New Zealand-based poet Hera Lindsay Bird follows her self-titled debut, filled with poems focusing on love, childish behaviours and being a woman, with 1990s celebrity reference, all written with impressive skill and energy.

 Citizen: An American Lyric by Claudia Rankine (Graywolf Press, 2014)